Decorticate posture

 The person will receive emergency treatment.
 This includes getting a breathing tube and breathing assistance.
 The person will be admitted to the intensive care unit.

-After the condition is stable, the provider will get a medical history from family members or friends and a more detailed physical examination will be done.
-This will include a careful examination of the brain and nervous system.
+After the condition is stable, their health care provider will get a medical history from family members or friends and a more detailed physical exam will be done.
+This will include a careful exam of the brain and nervous system.

 Medical history questions may include: